linode/docs/docs/platform/vlans/how-to-create-a-private-network-with-linode-vlans-api/index.md

       {{</ file >}}

     {{< note >}}
-Send a request to the View VLANs endpoint (`GET /networking/vlans`) to view all VLANs available on your account along with their details, like Private IP address and CIDR Block.
+Send a request to the View LANs endpoint (`GET /networking/vlans`) to view all LANs available on your account along with their details, like Private IP address and CIDR Block.

     curl -H "Authorization: Bearer $TOKEN" \
       https://api.dev.linode.com/v4/networking/vlans